Yogihafidh/Rumah-angsa-admin/README.md

 - Forms: React Hook Form.
 - Data Visualization: Recharts for interactive charts and stats.
 - Development: Vite for a modern development environment.

-# Getting Started

-Follow these steps to run the project locally:

-1. Clone the repository: `git clone https://github.com/CodeWithAlamin/The-Wild-Oasis.git`
-2. Install dependencies: `npm install`
-3. Set up environment variables:

-- Configure Supabase and add the necessary variables to a .env file.
-- Use .env.example as a reference.

-4. Start the development server: `npm run dev `.
-The app will be available at http://localhost:3000.

 # Documentation
 Dark-Mode feature